(Full time / Part time) 2022 start

 Entry requirements

 A bachelor degree with a 2:1 (hons) in an earth science, engineering, civil engineering, mining or a related discipline.
+We require mathematics or physics to AS level (pass grade) or international equivalent.

-We require Mathematics or Physics to AS level (pass grade) or international equivalent, but this requirement can be waived on an ad-hoc basis given appropriate mathematical content of your first degree or industrial experience.
+- The mathematics or physics AS level requirement can be waived on an ad-hoc basis given appropriate mathematical content of your first degree or industrial experience.

-Applicants with a 2:2 will be considered on a case by case basis where applicants can demonstrate significant relevant work experience in a relevant specialist field.
+- A bachelor degree with a 2:2 (hons) where applicants can demonstrate significant relevant work experience in a relevant specialist field.

 We accept a range of international equivalent qualifications.
 For more information please contact the Admissions Team.